strontic/strontic.github.io/xcyclopedia/library/Locator.exe-A737B433ABAF3F2DCB2BD7B4CC582B26.md

 ## Possible Misuse

 *The following table contains possible examples of `Locator.exe` being misused.
-While `Locator.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Locator.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --